rachel-king4/appliedstatistics/README.md

 - tasks.ipynb (contains my answers to assessment tasks set out by the module lecturer, accounts for 40% of the module assessment)
 - project.ipynb (contains my code and notes for the project assessment set out by the module lecturer, accounts for 40% of the module assessment)

-Other content in the repository is a .gitignore file which specifies intentionally untracked files that Git should ignore.
+Other content in the repository is a `.gitignore` file which specifies intentionally untracked files that Git should ignore and a `requirements.txt` file which outlines the Python modules/packages required to run the notebooks.

 ## Learning Outcomes